Ofsted Good · Skills England Approved UK · 10,000+ learners trained · 4.9★ from 690+ reviews

 Training

 Apprentice conversations with Coachy are not used to train AI models.
-We do not consent to model-training use of apprentice data with Anthropic; conversations are processed for inference only.
+Model-training use of apprentice data is contractually excluded under Lovable's terms and its agreements with AI providers; conversations are processed for inference only.

 Storage